-If you don't have access to a computer, or have discovered that your case is taking longer than anyone else's, you can make an INFOPASS appointment as described above.
+If you don't have access to a computer, or have discovered that your case is taking longer than anyone else's, you can contact USCIS as described above.

-Another option, if your case is at a USCIS service center, is to email the center using one of the address provided on the USCIS website under the "Contact Us" link.
-Keep your email polite, making sure to include all relevant facts such as the petitioner and beneficiaries' names, the date of filing, whether your filing fee check has been cashed by USCIS, and so forth.
+Keep your emails to the U.S. government polite, making sure to include all relevant facts such as the petitioner and beneficiaries' names, the date of filing, whether your filing fee check has been cashed by USCIS, and so forth.

 If you're still not getting anywhere, consult an immigration attorney for help.
 An experienced U.S. immigration attorney can help you figure out what is happening with your case and will know what sorts of delays in processing are to be expected.
 In some cases, the attorneys have ways of reaching someone within USCIS that ordinary people don't.